 The Battle over our Attention

 The transformation of news media into a highly-digitalized consumer product has been further accelerated by the advent of smartphones, which enable immediate access to a constant flow of information.
-Contrary to our previous routines of catching up with current events by watching the evening news on national networks, we can now follow many important developments live as they unfold.
-At the same time, we demand from news outlets to update us in an instantaneous and constant manner.
+Contrary to our previous routines of catching up with current events on the evening news, we can now follow many important developments live as they unfold.
+As a result, we demand news outlets to update us in an instantaneous and constant manner.
 Gone are the days when journalists have the time or financial luxury to deeply research and develop expertise on the topics they report about.

 The German blogger and political commentator Sascha Lobo describes social media as a catalyst where emotions are stirred, intensified and transformed into a collective experience.
-The ease of spreading information in a simple and often visual manner calls upon the empathy of others and forces each user to form an opinion.
-This explains why social media has had such a polarizing effect: content such as anger over political opponents or fears of immigration is packaged in a highly emotional frame that spreads quickly through the networks.
+The ease of spreading information in a simple and often visual message calls upon the empathy of other users and forces them to form an opinion.
+This explains why social media has had such a polarizing effect: content such as anger over political opponents or fears of immigration is packaged within a highly emotional frame that spreads quickly through the networks.
 By directly appealing to our basic emotions, complex moral topics are reduced to a plain, one-dimensional distinction: Like or Dislike?
 Or worse: “Are you with me or against me on this issue?!”
 In this system, outrage has become more appealing than calmness and rationality.

 Social Media and Democracy